-At Belgravia, each client is typically recommended a customised course, prepared by their dedicated hair loss specialist to reflect their precise needs, based on their medical profile, level and pattern of hair thinning.
-In addition to finasteride 1mg, which is taken orally once per day, and suitable topical applications of high strength minoxidil, clients are also offered appropriate hair growth boosters that can be used alongside these halo products to help improve hair and scalp health, as well as the chances of regrowth.
+Men are typically recommended a customised course based on their precise needs, from their medical profile to their level and pattern of hair thinning.
+In addition to finasteride 1mg, which is taken orally once per day, and suitable topical applications of high strength minoxidil, supplementary hair growth supporting products which can be used alongside these halo products can also be employed.

 More harm than good?

 The Belgravia team remains sceptical of news that wasabi could eclipse these well-established, medically-proven existing treatments.

 There are two reasons why.
 Firstly, no trial data from the Japanese study has been made widely available.
 If wasabi has really led to such remarkable results, it seems inevitable that photographic evidence would have been taken and these ‘before and after’ images would have been released to the press along with the rest of the story.

 Secondly, wasabi-as-a-miracle-cure has a whiff of the ‘heard it before’ about it: spicy foods have long been linked with hair growth and so far real proof has not been forthcoming.
 Most, in fact, tends to be anecdotal.